Saalbau Essen: Alfried Krupp Hall

-The venue has a high of 21 m, the second balcony starts at a high of 14 m.
+The venue has a height of 21 m, the second balcony starts at a height of 14 m.
 At the head end of the venue is the pipe organ from Kuhn.

-RWE-Pavillon
+RWE Pavilion

-The installation of the new RWE-Pavillon was sponsored by the energy provider RWE and is located between the two staircases of the Saalbau.
+The installation of the new RWE Pavilion was sponsored by the energy provider RWE and is located between the two staircases of the Saalbau.
 It is an extension to the historical part of the building.
 It offers room for up to 400 people.
 Inside the room are two artworks of the artist Thomas Schütte.

 Festival room

 The festival room (Festsaal) offers place for up to 238 people.
 The wall paneling is made from mahogany and pear wood.

 Color halls

 The color halls (Bunte Säle) of the conference centre are above the Wandelhalle.
-There is one yellow, green and a white hall with a size between 75 m2 and 139 m2.
+There are yellow, green and white halls with a size between 75 m2 and 139 m2.

 The white hall is the medium room.
-It consists of a ceramic wall from Charles Crodel date in the 1950s.
-They are covered with motives of the European myths.
+It consists of a ceramic wall from Charles Crodel dating to the 1950s.
+They are covered with motifs of European myths.

 The yellow hall has walls made from citron wood and silk prints by Oswald Petersen in 1954.
-The prints are showing the Fürstin-Franziska-Christine-Stiftung and the Golden Madonna of Essen.
+The prints show the Fürstin-Franziska-Christine-Stiftung and the Golden Madonna of Essen.

 The green hall is covered by pear wood.
-The Bauhaus design was recovered during the refreshment in 2004.
+The Bauhaus design was restored during the refurbishment in 2004.